akka/akka-http/docs/src/main/paradox/scala/http/common/marshalling.md

 representation, often a "wire format".
 Other popular names for marshalling are "serialization" or "pickling".

-In Akka HTTP, marshalling means the conversion of an object of type `T` into a lower-level target type, e.g. a `MessageEntity` (which forms the "entity body" of an HTTP request or response) or a full `HttpRequest` or `HttpResponse`.
+In Akka HTTP, marshalling means the conversion of an object of type `T` into a lower-level target type, e.g. a `MessageEntity` (which forms the "entity body" of an HTTP request or response) or a full @unidoc[HttpRequest] or
+@unidoc[HttpResponse].

 On the server-side, for example, marshalling is used to convert an application-domain object to a response entity.
-Requests can contain an `Accept` header that lists acceptable content types for the client, such as `application/json` and `application/xml`.
-A marshaller contains the logic to negotiate the result content types based on the `Accept` and the `AcceptCharset` headers.
+Requests can contain an @unidoc[Accept] header that lists acceptable content types for the client, such as `application/json` and `application/xml`.
+A marshaller contains the logic to negotiate the result content types based on the @unidoc[Accept] and the `AcceptCharset` headers.

 ## Basic Design